open-telemetry/opentelemetry-collector-contrib/processor/filterprocessor/README.md

 - `resource_attributes`: ResourceAttributes defines a list of possible resource attributes to match metrics against.
   A match occurs if any resource attribute matches all expressions in this given list.

+For span events:

+- `match_type`: `strict`|`regexp`
+- `event_attributes`: EventAttributes defines a list of possible event attributes to match span events against.
+  A match occurs if any span event attribute matches all expressions in this given list.
+- `event_names`: EventNames defines a list of possible event names to match span events against.
+  A match occurs if any span name is matched in the given list.

 This processor uses [re2 regex][re2_regex] for regex syntax.